LeenaKI/adalflow_prompt_optimization/README.md

 # AI Prompt Optimization App

 This repository contains a Streamlit-based web application designed to optimize AI prompts for better clarity, structure, and effectiveness.
-It leverages the **AdalFlow** library and **OpenAI API** to streamline the prompt optimization process.
+It leverages the **AdalFlow** library and **Gemini API** to streamline the prompt optimization process.

 ---